Typehuman/SSEMMI/CONTRIBUTING.md

 If you wish to contribute to, or integrate with, our open access data - follow the steps;

 ### Sign up to SSEMMI Project
-1. Go to the [SSEEMMI Project website](https://acartia.io) and click on register
+1. Go to the [project website](https://acartia.io) and click on register
 2. Fill out the registration form and click 'Sign up'
 3. An administrator will review your request and notify you when your account is set up.